 - The new Remembrance Room

 Iroquois 1022 was donated to the town of Nyngan by the Federal Government to commemorate the evacuation of residents during the tragic 1990 Flood.
 Helicopters were used to airlift stricken residents out of the town and few would dispute the Iroquois' appropriateness as a symbol of courage.
 Delivered from the United States in 1962, 1022 played a vital role in the Vietnam War transporting Australian troops and equipment.
 In May 2011 Iroquois 1022 was transported by volunteers to Caloundra in Queensland where the helicopter was fully restored and placed on display at the Caloundra RSL.
 A restored replacement Iroquois A2-022 was delivered to Nyngan and is now mounted on a pole in Vanges Park, Pangee Street

 The Mid-State Shearing Shed was built in a disused railway goods shed by a group of retired shearers and the people of Nyngan.
 Their wish was to inform the public of the important contribution that the shearing industry is continuing to make to Nyngan and New South Wales.

 The organisers also wished for the Mid-State Shearing Shed to display the talents of the local artists.
 These can be seen on the large murals that cover many of the walls.

-The Mid-State Shearing Shed is situated on the Mitchell Highway adjacent to a newly constructed parking bay and the Centenary of Federation - Pioneers Walkway.
+The Mid-State Shearing Shed is situated on the Mitchell Highway adjacent to a parking bay and Heritage Park.